For more information on three substudies contact:

 Ferreira, J. M., & Midgette, A. J. (2023).
 Learning and Teaching Care within the Family: Experiential learning reflecting informal teaching.
 Journal of Social and Personal Relationships. https://doi.org/10.1177/02654075231211359

-I am a higher education researcher currently working on my PhD research related to internationalisation in higher education.
 As a PhD candidate in the Doctoral Programme of Education and Society (Faculty of Education and Culture, Tampere University), I research cultures and discourses in transnational higher education.
-My PhD research focuses on discursively constructed teaching and learning cultures in the context of pedagogical development programmes in Palestinian, Brazilian, and Thai universities; the programmes were organised through transnational collaboration with a Finnish university.
-I conduct the PhD research with the support of the Kone Foundation's grant (2024).
+The research focuses on discursively constructed teaching and learning cultures in the context of pedagogical development programmes in Palestinian, Brazilian, and Thai universities; the programmes were organised through transnational collaboration with a Finnish university.

-My research interests include a variety of higher education topics such as teaching and learning, knowledge and curriculum, pedagogical development, academic communities, internationalisation, organisational cultures, digitalisation and online education.
+My research interests include a variety of topics in the field of higher education research (higher education studies): teaching and learning, knowledge and curriculum, pedagogical development, academic communities, internationalisation, organisational cultures, digitalisation and online education.

 Previously I taught university pedagogy courses for university teachers at Tampere University, ‘Teaching and Learning in Higher Education’ (KAS.PEY.010) & ‘Academic supervision and guidance’ (KAS.PEY.030) and several courses related to educational sciences.